-'''

-Router1(config)# interface fastethernet 0/0

-Router1(config-if)# isis authentication key-chain isis-level2 level-2
+Router1(config-router)# authentication key-chain lab-key level-2

-'''

 Notice now that the ISIS adjacencies do not come up unless the neighbouring router has also entered the same configuration and key.
 Notice also how the ISIS adjacencies were reset as the configuration was entered - security is being introduced, so the adjacencies are reset.